 Rules of the Road

-Motorcyclists have the same basic rights as vehicle drivers.
+Motorcyclists have the same basic rights as any motor vehicle drivers.
 If you ride a motorcycle in South Carolina, you are allowed to use the whole lane.
 In fact, you are to be treated just like any other motor vehicle driver.
 For instance, if you approach an intersection to go straight, and someone is attempting to turn left from oncoming traffic, that driver must stop and yield the right of way to you.
-Additionally, other drivers are required to pass you by actually leaving your lane and occupying the next lane over – not just buzzing around you in your lane.
+Additionally, other drivers are required to pass you by actually completely leaving your lane and occupying the next lane over – not just buzzing around you within your lane.

-- Car splits lane with motorcycle – This type of lane splitting happens when a driver tries to share the same lane with a motorcycle.
+- Car splits lane with a motorcycle – This type of lane splitting happens when a driver tries to share the same lane with a motorcycle.
 It is also illegal in South Carolina.

 - Two motorcycles share a lane – This form of lane splitting is perfectly legal.
 Up to two motorcycles can ride abreast in the same lane, side-by-side, on South Carolina roads.